-In order to qualify for Statutory Maternity Pay you must have completed at least 26 weeks' service with your current employer by the 15th week before the Expected Week of Childbirth (EWC) and have earnings at or above the lower earnings limit.
+To qualify for Statutory Maternity Pay you must have completed at least 26 weeks' service with your current employer by the 15th week before the Expected Week of Childbirth (EWC) and have earnings at or above the lower earnings limit.
 Pregnant employees meeting these conditions are entitled to up to 39 weeks Statutory Maternity Pay (SMP).